SAP/business-document-processing/doc_inf_ext_exercises/README.md

 4. Click **Step 2** button.
    <br>![](/doc_inf_ext_exercises/images/02_02_4.png)

 5. In Step 2, select the **Header Fields** you want to extract from the invoice documents.
-We'll be extracting following header fields from invoice documents.
+We will be extracting following header fields from invoice documents.
    - Invoice Number
    - Invoice Date
    - Purchase Order Number